Elenaaamartinez/Final-ASE-Project/README.md

 - Frontend Flask que muestra las cartas
 La interfaz no se por que no me va

+Cosas comprobadas de los casos de uso : create an account - Si login into the game - Si check/modify my profile - Si be safe about my account data - Creo que si see the overall card collection - Si view the details of a card - Si pero quiero perfeccionarlo hacinedo una pagina por cada carta puede ser una option o un añadido para meterle algo de nuevo texto start a new game - Si select the subset of cards - Si select a card - Si know the score - si know the turns - si see the score -su know who won the turn - si know who won a match -si that the rules are not violated - si view the list of my old matches - si view the details of one of my matches - si view the leaderboards - si entre amigos prevent people to tamper my old matches - no lo se a q se refiere

+Green:
+the timer of the move - no, pero implemetar who's turn it is  - si see which cards I have and which cards I have to play - no to be able to see the cards in my hand - si
+I want set a maximum playing time - no
+I want to join a tournument - no play against a bot - yes request to a rematch - yes
+I want to send a battle invitation - yes to able to surrender - yes be able to ask for a rematch - yes
+I want to receive one hint per game - creo que no
+I want to distinguish ranked or friendly matches - no I wanto to play locally - creo que si
+I want to use emojis during the match - no, pero se puede hacer add friends - yes view my firends list - no lo se al 100 remove a firend from my friends list - no lo se al 100 view my friend matches - no unlock achievements/objective - no pero se podria hacer

 # FinalASEProject1 - La Escoba Card Game

 A **La Escoba** card game platform (classic Spanish card game) with **microservices architecture**.
 The project includes a web frontend, API Gateway, and multiple specialized services deployed with Docker.